material-motion/material-motion/CONTRIBUTING.md

 If no consensus is able to be reached then the pull request will be closed and the terminology will not be changed.

-# How to contribute to implementations
+# Updating the list of implementations

-The Starmap defines the goals we all hope to strive for.
+View the [Community](community/) docs for a list of Starmap concept implementations.

 ### The small print